amperity/amperity-docs/amperity_reference/source/sql_spark.rst

 .. sql-spark-recommendation-limit-tables-start

 A database should only include tables that are useful to downstream activity, such as building segments or for a database export.
-As a general rule, segment authors should *never* use any tables with a name that starts with "Unified" to build a segment.
+As a general rule, segment authors must *never* use any tables with a name that starts with "Unified" to build a segment.
 Use the passthrough option to make available certain domain tables that contain data that is useful for segmentation.

 .. sql-spark-recommendation-limit-tables-end